 Key Takeaways

-It’s helpful to recognize how to increase cortisol levels when needed to prevent complications and improve quality of life, particularly in patients diagnosed with Addison’s disease.
+It’s helpful to recognize how to support cortisol levels when needed to help manage complications and improve quality of life, particularly in patients diagnosed with Addison’s disease.

 It’s important to adopt healthy habits that include nutritious meal plans, regular exercise, high-quality sleep, a strong social support network, and relaxation techniques patients can complete on a routine basis.